xgankoa/notes/README.md

-> Is that for here or to go?

-- To go, please.

-> Is that for here or to go?

-- To go, please.

-> Is that for here or to go?
+> What can I get for you?

-- To go, please.
+- I'd like a number 1, please.

 > Is that for here or to go?